 Many businesses, government agencies and other organizations use EDI every day to manage their business transactions.
 That’s because EDI is automated, efficient and highly secure compared to manually exchanging documents that contain sensitive information.

-Why is EDI better and how can it benefit my organization?
+Why is Electronic Data Interchange or EDI better and how can it benefit my organization?

 EDI is a widely accepted B2B platform that supports multiple industries and companies of any size, scope or niche.
 Its cross-function capability integrates nicely with trading partners’ various internal systems and technologies.
 In fact, most major trading partners require suppliers to use EDI to improve the speed, accuracy, efficiency and security of doing business.